VMI Keydets wrestling

-The VMI Keydets wrestling team began in 1921 and represents the Virginia Military Institute of Lexington, Virginia (VMI) as a Member of the Southern Conference (SoCon) of NCAA Division I wrestling.
+The VMI Keydets wrestling team began in 1921 and represents the Virginia Military Institute of Lexington, Virginia (VMI) as a member of the Southern Conference (SoCon) of NCAA Division I wrestling.
 The squad is coached by Jim Gibson.

+History

 The VMI wrestling team has had two wrestlers earn All-American honors.
-Charlie Branch finished in fourth place at 142 lbs at the 1994 NCAA Division I Wrestling Championships.
-He later served as the head coach of the Eastern Michigan Eagles wrestling team.
-Leslie Apedoe, a native of Ghana, placed sixth as a heavyweight at the 1999 tournament.
+Charlie Branch finished in fourth place at 142-lbs at the 1994 NCAA Division I Wrestling Championships, becoming the school's first wrestling All-American.
+Branch later served as the head coach of the Eastern Michigan Eagles wrestling team.
+At the 1999 NCAA Championships, Leslie Apedoe, a native of Ghana, became an All-American by placing sixth at heavyweight.
+VMI wrestling has won nine conference tournament championships in their team's history.